Key areas of work

 Key results

-A three-year action plan for the Women and Children Committee strategic plan was developed; the first of its kind in the Arab region.
-This helped changing laws about sexual harassment and protecting minors from alcohol abuse.
+A three-year strategic action plan for the Women and Children Committee was developed with WFD’s support, the first of its kind in the Arab region.
+This contributed towards advancing sexual harassment legislation, which is now law.

 Supported a more effective parliament

-Established the Arab Institute for Parliamentary Training and Legislative Studies and helped developed a 3-year business plan for the training centre.
+Established the Arab Institute for Parliamentary Training and Legislative Studies and helped develop a three-year business plan for the training center.
+The Parliament also established a Bill tracking System (BTS) enabling citizens to monitor the progress of bills through parliament.

 Made parliament more open to citizens